 But like a wise person once said; “if it isn`t hard – it isn`t change“.

-Soon you can watch Spanish movies, listen to radio, podcasts, or lyrics to music.
+Soon, you can also watch Spanish movies, listen to radio, and podcasts, or listen to music.
 The exhilarating feeling of getting it is unprecedented, really.

 Never Too Late To Learn A Second (Or Third, or…) Language

 I started learning Spanish at 9 a.m. on the 18th of March 2019 in Old Havana in Cuba.
 That was after traveling for 30 hours and sleeping only 2,5!

 I was 45 years old at the time, about to start my first ever six-month solo travel to a new part of the world.

 Now, two years later, I am close to fluent.
 I communicate easily with anyone in my third language, and I LOVE it.